jyrgenn/jpylib/README.md

 I wrote this not because there wasn't an option parser available for Python — I know there are a few — but because I didn't like those I saw.
-Argparse, Optparse, Click, they all do more than I need, and because they do, thay are at the same time cumbersome to use.
+Argparse, Optparse, Click, they all do more than I need, and because they do, they are at the same time cumbersome to use.

 What I want is a really simple user interface, one that makes simple things simple.
 I don't want to automate sophisticated argument